Tchang27/SentimentAnalysis/README.txt

 Model 1:
 Built from scratch, using just numpy, model 1 is much slower and slightly lower in accuracy compared to Model 2.
 Testing data from the same source as the training data yield accuracy around 77%.
-Accuracy on external datasets is 80% on negative sentiments and 21% on positive sentiments.
-Thats means the model yields 20% false positives and 79% false negatives.
+When predicting sentiments of user inputs, it tends to struggle.

 Model 2:
 Using sklearn, the model gets around 84% on the testing data, which was partitioned from the training set and not used during learning.
-However, it hovers around 53-59% on external testing data from a completely different source
+When predicting new inputs from the user, it fares better than Model 1

 Conclusions:
 Both the model created from scratch and the model created from python's machine learning